mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

   - Israel's Knesset used to [decide the dates of DST at the last moment](http://self.gutenberg.org/articles/eng/Israel_Summer_Time).
 There was even a suggestion in 2010 to move to winter-time for a single day during DST (which didn't happen in the end).
 This kind of confusion actually led to Microsoft temporarily abandonning Israel Daylight Time for Windows and making everyone's Outlook an hour off.
 These days IDT dates are fixed, thankfully.
   - North Korea's timezone recently changed with [4 day's notice](https://en.wikipedia.org/wiki/Time_in_North_Korea#History).

-Oracle JDK customers have had a tool called [TZ Updater](http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html) to keep their installation up to date, which will be made available with OpenJDK (Dalibor: is there any public link which confirms this?)
+Oracle JDK customers have had a tool called [TZ Updater](http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html) to keep their installation up to date, which is part of the infrastructure which is planned to open source, along with other tools such as the Java Usage Logger.

 ### Font-rendering engine